BYVoid/OpenCC/README.md

 * [Tony Able](https://github.com/TonyAble)
 * [Xiao Liang](https://github.com/yxliang01)

-Please update this list you have contributed OpenCC.
+Please feel free to update this list if you have contributed OpenCC.